hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_a-note-on-the-pantheon-of-the-indian-saura-tradition.md

 a plurality of Āditya-s are named the imperative class-5 verb śṛṇotu is in the singular.
 Sāyaṇa explains that it implies that each one of the Āditya-s starting from Mitra are called to hear the invocation \[as per
-Sāyaṇa: naḥ śṛṇotu -\> asmadīyāstā giro mitrādayaḥ pratyekaṃ śṛṇotu\] – it should be noted in this context that they are not named as a compound or with an enclitic ‘ca’ but simply as a list.
+Sāyaṇa: naḥ śṛṇotu -> asmadīyāstā giro mitrādayaḥ pratyekaṃ śṛṇotu\] – it should be noted in this context that they are not named as a compound or with an enclitic ‘ca’ but simply as a list.
 3) While the names of the 6 Āditya-s are plain in this mantra, the word tuvijātaḥ is traditionally taken as an adjective for Varuṇa.
 Indeed, it is a fairly common adjective in the Ṛgveda for Mitra and Varuṇa, and more generally the Āditya-s as also for Indra, Bṛhaspati and Agni.
 Sāyaṇa explains the word as one who widely manifests his favor to many nations.
 Going against the grain we suggest that it is possible that tuvijātaḥ here is another Āditya, i.e. Vivasvān.

 Hence we have:
 With the juhū ladle \[which is my tongue\], I perpetually offer to the royal Āditya-s these ghee-dripping invocations.
-May each one of them, Mitra, Aryaman, Bhaga, the one with widely manifesting favor \[or Vivasvān\], Varuṇa, Dakṣa and Aṃśa, hear us\!
+May each one of them, Mitra, Aryaman, Bhaga, the one with widely manifesting favor \[or Vivasvān\], Varuṇa, Dakṣa and Aṃśa, hear us!

 The reason why the list of 7 is a possibility is because elsewhere in the Ṛgveda the number of Āditya-s is stated as 8 (RV 10.72), with 7